 6. May Have Respiratory Benefits

 Ayurveda suggests the use of kutki in treating respiratory problems including asthma and bronchitis.
 Its muscle relaxant, anti-inflammatory, and immune-boosting effects are all well established.13 But while this might make it seem like the perfect remedy, actual research and trials have failed to back this up yet.
-In one study, taking the root powder even at high doses (900 mg daily) failed to be very effective at improving lung function, preventing bronchial asthma, or treating it.14 Further research is needed on this front to establish whether kutki could help with such respiratory problems.
+In one study, taking the root powder even at high doses (900 mg daily) failed to be very effective at improving lung function, preventing bronchial asthma, or treating it.14 Further research is needed on this front to

 7. Counters Inflammation And Eases Arthritic Pain